-You may be required to comply with this standard if you are authorised to possess drugs or drugs of addiction listed in schedule 8 of the poisons Act.
+You may be required to comply with this standard if you are authorised to possess drugs or drugs of addiction listed in schedule 8 of the Medicines and Poisons Act.

 Persons who are authorised to possess drugs of addiction for the purposes of a profession or employment include: